Turkish involvement in the Syrian civil war: ISIL terror attacks in Turkey

-On 19 March 2016, a suicide bombing took place in Istanbul's Beyoğlu district in front of the district governor's office.
-The attack occurred at 10:55 (EET) at the intersection of Balo Street with İstiklal Avenue, a central shopping street.
-The attack caused at least five deaths, including that of the perpetrator.
+ISIL has also employed suicide bombers in terror attacks in Turkey; on 19 March 2016, a suicide bombing took place in Istanbul's Beyoğlu district in front of the district governor's office.
+The attack occurred at 10:55 local time (EET) at the intersection of Balo Street with İstiklal Avenue, a central shopping street.
+The attack killed at least five people, including the perpetrator.
 36 people were injured, including seven whose injuries were severe.
-Among those injured were twelve foreign tourists.
-Among those killed, two were of dual Israel-US nationality.
 On 22 March, the Turkish interior minister said that the bomber had links with ISIL.

-On 28 June 2016, ISIL militants attacked Istanbul's Atatürk Airport.
+On 28 June, ISIL militants attacked Istanbul's Atatürk Airport.
 The three suicide bombers opened fire at passengers before blowing themselves up.
 The attacks left 45 dead and 230 wounded.

-April–May 2016: Cross-border confrontations
+Cross-border confrontations

-Turkish artillery strikes killed over 54 ISIL militants in April 2016, whilst 5 people were killed and 22 others were wounded by ISIL rocket projectiles hitting the border province of Kilis.

-The Turkish Foreign Ministry has demanded raising awareness on the Kilis to the U.S. Department of State.
-Turkey also demanded the deployment of High Mobility Artillery Rocket System (HIMARS) rocket launchers at Turkey's Syria border.
-According to Turkey, such moves would push ISIL militants southwards, leaving the border province of Kilis out of battery ranges.
+In April 2016, Turkish artillery strikes killed 37 ISIL militants, and 22 people were wounded by ISIL rocket projectiles hitting the border province of Kilis.
+The Turkish Foreign Ministry has demanded raising awareness on Kilis to the United States Department of State.
+Turkey also demanded the deployment of M142 HIMARS rocket launchers at the Turkish–Syrian border, under the belief that such moves would push ISIL militants southwards, leaving Kilis out of battery ranges.

-From 3 May 2016 to 6 May rocket fire struck the Turkish city of Kilis from ISIS controlled territory with the Turkish Army responding with fire at every attack.

-On 6 May the governor's office in Kilis released an official statement declared the province a "special security area," effective for 15 days until 5:00 p.m. on 20 May.

-Also, in the morning hours, the Turkish military carried out four separate air strikes against ISIL positions in northern Syria, as part of a joint effort and intelligence with the U.S.-led coalition forces.

-Two Katyusha rockets were fired from ISIL positions in Syria on the southeastern province of Kilis following the air strikes.
-Turkish armed forces responded to the attack by shelling ISIL targets with howitzers from the border.
+From 3 to 6 May 2016, rocket missiles struck Kilis from ISIS-controlled territory, with the Turkish Army responding with fire at every attack.
+The governor's office in Kilis released an official statement declaring the province a "special security area", which was effective from 5 to 20 May at 5:00 p.m.
+During the morning hours of 7 May, the Turkish military carried out four separate air strikes against ISIL positions in northern Syria, with the assistance of U.S.-led coalition forces.
+Two Katyusha rockets were fired on Kilis following the air strikes; in response, Turkish armed forces shelled ISIL targets with howitzers from the border, but ISIL positions were spotted northwest of Tell el-Hammam and in Sawran, Aleppo Governorate.

-In the evening hours, reconnaissance and surveillance vehicles spotted ISIL positions in the Suran region north of Aleppo and the Baragidah and Kuşacık regions northeast of Tal el Hişn.
-Army shelled them.
-A total of 55 ISIL militants were killed in the shellings, while three vehicles and three rocket launchers belonging to the jihadist group were also destroyed.

-From 11 to 15 May a total of 55 ISIL militants were killed by Turkey and U.S.-led coalition in operations targeting positions belonging to the jihadist group in Syria, Turkish security sources have said.